Guide · early-career

 The instinct under stress is to match.
 Terse for terse, sarcastic for sarcastic.
 This always damages the loop.

-The asymmetry: the interviewer writes a one-paragraph summary that calibration reads in 90 seconds.
-"Candidate stayed professional despite [hostility]" tilts the decision in your favor; "candidate became combative" tilts it against you — even when their provocation was first.
+The asymmetry: the interviewer writes a one-paragraph summary that the debrief reads in 90 seconds.
+The debrief is the post-loop meeting where every interviewer compares notes and votes hire or no-hire; it runs on those written summaries, not on the raw transcript.
+"Candidate stayed professional despite [hostility]" tilts the decision in your favor; "candidate became combative" tilts it against you, even when their provocation was first.

 Keep your tone neutral-to-warm.
-You're demonstrating that you don't melt under pressure.
+You're demonstrating that you don't melt under pressure, and that's the trait the right-hand column is scoring.

 When the interviewer cuts you off